brkeating/nifti-viewer/README.md

 TODO:
 * slider for overlay alpha
 * slider(s) for windowing
+* center view on lesion by default
 * option to show 3 views of same image *or* axial views of all slices
+* if the rendering is slow, may want `thumbnail=False` in the `VolumeSlicer` constructors